Kfields91/README-Generator/README.md

 - Again into Develop folder `cd Develop`
 - Download Inquirer package by entering `npm i`
 - enter `node index.js`
+- follow the prompt

 ## Usage

-Answer the prompt questions! and click enter to move to the next.
+Answer the prompt questions: _click enter to move to the next question._

 `Enter Your Github Username:`
 `Enter Your Email Address`